This page describes the ways you can configure Cloud Shell to customize your experience.

 gcloud config set compute/region us-east1

-The commands above are examples of gcloud command-line tool configurations you can set; for a full list and greater detail about setting properties, refer to the Cloud SDK properties guide.
+The commands above are examples of gcloud CLI configurations you can set; for a full list and greater detail about setting properties, refer to the gcloud CLI properties guide.

 Environment customization allows you to install additional packages into your Cloud Shell environment when it starts.